 Understanding The 3 Tier Self Defense Decision Process

-The different core tiers of the decision making process consists of Disengaging, Complying, or Escalating.
+The different core tiers of the decision-making process consist of Disengaging, Complying, or Escalating.
 Each tier has multiple options in how and when to take action.

 Sometimes you are forced into a tier that you do not want to be in.
 Proper training will ensure you handle yourself within the requirements of the law.
 And, more importantly, handle yourself in a way that ensures the safety of you and your loved ones.